-As there has been no public market for our common stock to date, the estimated fair value of our common stock has been determined by our board of directors as of the date of each award grant, with input from management, considering our most recently completed or ongoing private placement activities, which resulted in estimated fair value of our common stock of \$0.20 per share as of June 6, 2015; \$4.38 per share as of May 20, 2016; \$4.38 per share as of October 21, 2016; \$4.38 per share as of August 22, 2016; \$8.50 per share as of December 14, 2016; \$9.35 per share as of September 13, 2017; and \$9.35 per share as of December 5, 2017.
+As there has been no public market for our common stock to date, the estimated fair value of our common stock has been determined by our board of directors as of the date of each award grant, with input from management, considering our most recently completed or ongoing private placement activities and most recently available third-party valuation of our common stock.
+Third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities issued as Compensation.
+This process resulted in estimated fair value of our common stock of \$0.20 per share as of June 6, 2015; \$4.38 per share as of May 20, 2016; \$4.38 per share as of October 21, 2016; \$4.38 per share as of August 22, 2016; \$8.50 per share as of December 14, 2016; \$9.35 per share as of September 13, 2017; and \$9.35 per share as of December 5, 2017.
 In addition to considering the results of such recently completed or ongoing private placements, our board of directors considered various objective and subjective factors to determine the fair value of our common stock as of each grant date including: